GIScience/gis-training-resource-center/content/Module_7/en_qgis_automation_theory.md

 Selection of Buffer algorithm
 ```

 When we double-click on it, the Buffer Algorithm window appears.
 The algorithm window looks a bit different than when using the algorithm outside the model builder.
 The main difference is that you have to specify the algorithm input as either being one of the __model inputs__ you have defined or an __output of another algorithm__.
-By selecting the output of another algorithm, you can effectively chain different
+By selecting the output of another algorithm, you can effectively chain multiple analysis steps into each other to create a complex workflow.
+In our case, we want to select the road infrastructure input as the input for the buffer algorithm.
+Next, we want to specify the buffer size.
+The units of measurements will be the same as for the project CRS.
+Enter 200,000.
+This will instruct the algorithm to create a

+Once you have added the

 ### Tips and Tricks when working in the model designer